m-lab/locate/management/README.md

 using the `management/create_jwt_keys_and_secrets.sh` script.

 This script will generate the JWT keys and then load them into GSM for a given project.
-The Google Cloud Build (GCB) (see cloudbuild/cloudbuild.yaml) will load the secrets into environment variables for any steps that need them.
+These secrets will be read by the locate service at runtime.

 It is the operator's responsibility to deploy the public JWK verifier key to all target servers.